Resonances in light scattering from nonequilibrium dipole pairs: Supplementary Material

-We now study the two-particle resonances for Drude's model (\ref{cato4}).
-Fig.~\ref{fig1} shows the regime, where $\ell$ is sufficiently small, and the optical theorem holds; see (\ref{gne}).
+{\it Approximate and exact resonances.} We now study the two-particle resonances for Drude's model (\ref{cato4}).
+Fig.~\ref{fig1} shows the regime, where $\ell$ is sufficiently small, and OT holds.
 Sizable, but finite resonances are present.
 They depend on $\om$ and $\ell$, and amplify (up to $10^2$ times) the single particle response at the same value of $\ell$ and $\om$; see the caption of Fig.~\ref{fig1}.
 Parameters of Fig.~\ref{fig1} hold $\om\lesssim\gamma$, which is partially optimal for the single-particle response, as discussed above.
 Fig.~\ref{fig1} shows a narrow resonance (red curve), and smaller resonances obtained for smaller values of $\om$ and larger values of $\ell$.
-These resonances (black, brown, and magenta curves in Fig.~\ref{fig1}) are not only smaller, but also wider, which makes their observation easier.
-They have larger values of $|{\rm Re}[\hat\alpha]|$ and $|{\rm Im}[\hat\alpha]|$; see the caption of Ref.~\ref{fig1}.
+These resonances (black, brown, and magenta curves in Fig.~\ref{fig1}) are smaller and wider, which makes their observation easier.
+They have larger values of $|{\rm Re}[\hat\alpha]|$ and $|{\rm Im}[\hat\alpha]|$; see the caption of Fig.~\ref{fig1}.

-What is the maximal value of $|\hat\Theta_{33}|$ in (\ref{kosh}, \ref{cato4}) given the constraints (\ref{popo}) and (\ref{bruno5}) on (resp.) the point-like limit and the validity of the optical theorem?
+What is the maximal value of $|\hat\Theta_{33}|$ in (\ref{kosh}, \ref{cato4}) given the constraints (\ref{popo2}) and (\ref{bruno5}) on (resp.) the point-like limit and the validity of OT?
 Numerical maximization over the involved parameters for two identical Au nanoparticles [see (\ref{au}) and (\ref{kotik}, \ref{motik})] produced ${\rm max}\Big[|\hat\Theta_{33}|\Big]>1835.35$, i.e., $\sim 10^3$-times amplification, which is reached for $\om=3.18067\times 10^{16}$ Hz, $\ell=0.7444\times 10^{-7}$ cm, $\om r=0.02017$, $k_x/|\bm{k}|=0.326941$, $\hat x_1=-0.931752$.
 This amplification requires fine-tuning of parameters.
-Hence, the exact (infinite) resonances -- which necessarily violate the optical theorem -- are replaced by (finite) approximate resonances, when the theorem is valid.
+Hence, the exact (infinite) resonances -- which violate OT -- are replaced by (finite) approximate resonances, when the theorem is valid.

 The analytical description of approximate resonances is found from (\ref{motik}, \ref{kotik}) noting that $\zeta=\xi=1$ for parameters of Fig.~\ref{fig1}.
 Then we get $\hat\Theta_{33}=2/(1+\hat A)$.
 For approximate resonances in Fig.~\ref{fig1}, we have ${\rm Re}[\hat\alpha]<0$ and $|{\rm Re}[\hat\alpha]|\gg {\rm Im}[\hat\alpha]$; see the caption of Fig.~\ref{fig1}.
 Hence, for $y=\om r\ll 1$, we have $1+\hat A\approx 1-|{\rm Re}[\hat\alpha]|\, y^{-3}$, and approximate resonances are present in $\hat\Theta_{33}$.
 Likewise, we get $\hat\Theta_{11}=2/(1+\hat A+\hat B)$ from (\ref{kotik}), and approximate resonances for $y\ll 1$ are now impossible, since $1+\hat A+\hat B\approx 1+2|{\rm Re}[\hat\alpha]|\,y^{-3}$.